braj29/tab_fm_link_pred/README.md

 Key arguments:

 - `--model {tabicl, tabpfn}` (default: `tabicl`).
+- `--model limix` to use the LimiX predictor (requires separate install; see below).
 - `--device {auto,cpu,cuda}` (TabPFN only; forwarded to `TabPFNClassifier`).
 - `--max-train/--max-valid/--max-test` to optionally subsample each split (defaults: `None`, meaning full data).
 - `--max-samples` to apply a single cap to train/valid/test for quick debugging.